Automattic/wp-calypso/docs/coding-guidelines/css.md

 CSS/Sass Coding Guidelines
 ==========================

 Every stylesheet should be easy to read, scan, add to, and collaborate on.
 Our current system and nomenclature builds on top of _components_, where CSS files live alongside the component they are styling: `component/style.scss`.
-These files are all imported into the components' JavaScript/React sources and then bundled by webpack to the production CSS files.
+These files are all imported into the React components' JavaScript sources and then bundled by webpack to the production CSS files.

 This is an example of a declaration: